PENNSYLVANIA ONE CALL SYSTEM, INC.

 Sec.
 8. REMOVAL - Any member elected or appointed by the Board of Directors may be removed by the Board of Directors whenever the best interests of the Corporation would be served, thereby.
 Grounds for removal include but are not limited to excessive absence from meetings of the Board of Directors, conflict of interest, violation of the By-Laws or any other conduct prejudicial to the interests of the Corporation.
 A statement of the charges shall be sent by certified or registered mail to the last known address of the member subject to dismissal at least thirty (30) days before the final action is taken on the charges.
 The statement shall state the time and place of the meeting of the Board of Directors at which the charges shall be considered and the member shall have the opportunity to appear in person or submit any writing in defense of such charges before any action is taken.
 Removal shall be by a two-thirds vote of the Board except in cases of excessive absence in which case removal may be by a majority vote.
 For purposes of this section, excessive absence shall mean absence without exception from two or more consecutive meetings of the Board of Directors.
 Removal of a member shall not otherwise affect its membership in POCS.

 Sec.
-1. OFFICERS ‑ The officers of the Corporation shall be a Chair, a Vice Chair, a Secretary, a Treasurer, a Legal Advisor, an Executive Director and such other officers as the Board of Directors may elect or appoint including, but not limited to, one or more Assistant Secretaries and one or more Assistant Treasurers.
+1. OFFICERS ‑ The officers of the Corporation shall be a Chair, a Vice Chair, a Secretary, a Treasurer, a General Counsel, a President, and such other officers as the Board of Directors may elect or appoint including, but not limited to, one or more Assistant Secretaries and one or more Assistant Treasurers.
 Such officers shall have the authority and perform the duties set forth below and such other duties as may be prescribed from time to time by the Board of Directors.
 Any two or more offices may be held by the same person, except the offices of Chair and Secretary.
 To be eligible to hold the offices of Chair or Vice Chair, an individual must be a member of the Board of Directors.
-The Chair shall also be considered President of the Corporation for the purpose of complying with any statute which would require such action.
-No one who is not an officer or employee of a Principal or General member shall be eligible to be or remain as an officer of the POCS, except the Legal Advisor and the Executive Director.
+No one who is not an officer or employee of a Principal or General member shall be eligible to be or remain as an officer of POCS, except the General Counsel, the Assistant General Counsel, and the President.

 Sec.
-2. ELECTION AND TERM OF OFFICE ‑ Except for the Legal Advisor, the officers of the Corporation shall be elected annually by the Board of Directors at its regular annual meeting.
+2. ELECTION AND TERM OF OFFICE ‑ Except for the General Counsel and the Assistant General Counsel, the officers of the Corporation shall be elected annually by the Board of Directors at its regular annual meeting.
 If the election of officers cannot be held at such meeting, such election shall be held as soon thereafter as may be convenient.
 New offices may be created and filled at any meeting of the Board of Directors.
 Each officer shall hold office until a successor shall have been duly elected or until death or resignation or removal in the manner herein provided.
 Election or appointment of an officer or agent shall not of itself create contract rights.
 Normal term for officers shall be one year.
 No person may serve as Chair or Vice Chair for more than two consecutive terms.

 Sec.
 3. REMOVAL ‑ Any officer elected or appointed by the Board of Directors may be removed by the Board of Directors whenever, in its judgment, the best interests of the Corporation would be served thereby.
 Grounds for removal include, but are not limited to, failure to discharge duties, conflict of interest, violation of the By-Laws or any other conduct prejudicial to the interests of the Corporation.
 A statement of the charges shall be sent by certified or registered mail to the last known address of the member subject to removal at least thirty (30) days before the final action is taken on the charges.
 The statement shall state the time and place of the meeting of the Board of Directors at which the charges shall be considered and the member shall have the opportunity to appear in person or submit any writing in defense of such charges before any action is taken.
 Removal shall be by two-thirds vote of the Board.
 Removal shall not affect the relationship of the member to POCS.